acquitelol/elle/README.md

 ### ♡ **How is this better than C?**

 - It's not.
 It never will be.
 As it stands, this is a project developed by a single person, me.
 I am neither smart enough nor efficient enough to mimic an enterprise programming language compiler such as clang.
-- Elle does, however, provide deferring, generic types, methods on structs (allowing for OOP-like semantics), pseudo-namespaces, and function call metadata.
+- Elle does, however, provide deferring, generic types, methods on structs (allowing for OOP-like semantics), pseudo-namespaces, function call metadata, custom allocators, a built-in GC, type inference, and more.
 There are still many issues with the parser, compiler, and there is a huge lack of optimisations, but you may view these features as an improvement to C.

 ### ✩ *If you like this project, consider giving it a star!* ✩